28 PhD Viva Questions Your Examiners Will Ask

 36. “Which finding surprised you most?”

 A friendly question with a serious purpose.
 Examiners want to see that you engaged with your data on its own terms rather than confirming what you already believed.
-Pick a result you did not expect and explain what you initially thought you would find, what actually emerged, and how you made sense of the difference.
+Pick a result you did not expect and explain what you initially thought you would find, what emerged, and how you made sense of the difference.
 This is also a chance to show intellectual honesty.
 The best answers admit that the surprise reshaped some part of your thinking.

 37. “How confident are you in your findings?”